ArshadUsama1798/devops90dayschallange/day05/solution.md

 Task 02

 This is for the second task of the days 05
+I am testing this for the new github account